 A special report released on June 16, 2016 finds that the economy of the Great Lakes St. Lawrence region will build on 2015 growth of over 2% and continue its expansion in the current year.
 Growth will be fueled by bright spots in manufacturing, housing and consumer expansion, among others.
 Still, some longer-term issues remain for the region’s economy.
 Labor costs are in focus as the factory sector seeks to remain competitive, while productivity growth has slowed; demographic headwinds are blowing; and policymakers are working to keep finances in order, as well as facilitating cross-border trade flows.

-The Conference of Great Lakes and St. Lawrence Governors and Premiers and BMO Capital Markets jointly developed the report to assess the regional economy and its competitiveness.
+The Great Lakes St. Lawrence Governors & Premiers and BMO Capital Markets jointly developed the report to assess the regional economy and its competitiveness.
 This is the first assessment of its kind for the region which includes the eight U.S. States of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin and the two Canadian Provinces of Ontario and Québec.
 The region’s economic output is estimated at $6 trillion which would rank as the third largest economy in the world if it were a country.

-Conference releases report on Clusters and the Regional Economy
+Report on Clusters and the Regional Economy Released

-The Conference of Great Lakes and St. Lawrence Governors and Premiers is pleased to release a report by Dr. Christian Ketels entitled “Clusters and Regional Economies:Implications for the Great Lakes-St. Lawrence Region.”
-Dr. Ketels, of the Harvard Business School faculty, first unveiled his research at the 2015 Leadership Summit of the Great Lakes and St. Lawrence Governors and Premiers held in Québec City.
+The Great Lakes St. Lawrence Governors & Premiers is pleased to release a report by Dr. Christian Ketels entitled “Clusters and Regional Economies:Implications for the Great Lakes-St. Lawrence Region.”
+Dr. Ketels, of the Harvard Business School faculty, first unveiled his research at the 2015 Leadership Summit of the Great Lakes St. Lawrence Governors & Premiers held in Québec City.
 A copy of the report can be found here.

 Governors and Premiers Strategize to Attract Foreign Manufacturing Investment